etsangsplk/sputter/docstring/filter.md

 # (filter func seq+) lazily filters sequences
 Creates a lazy sequence whose content is the result of applying the provided function to the elements of the provided sequences.
-If the result of the application is 'truthy' (not _false_, not _nil_) then the value will be included in the resulting sequence.
+If the result of the application is truthy (not _false_, not _nil_) then the value will be included in the resulting sequence.

 ## An Example